chrisbchrist/DNN_Resume/README.md

-# DnnFree.Modules.SPA.React

-DNN (DotNetNuke) SPA Module using React & Webpack for fast development
+A DNN (DotNetNuke) SPA Module resumé builder, made using the React/Webpack boilerplate from DnnFree.

-This Module is made using DNN 9.2.

 ## Getting started